mganopolsky/airflow_dag_test/README.md

 8. The `login/pwd` for the local version of the servier are `admin/admin'
 9. Anomaly tests - a list of all anomaly tests is shown in its own section
 10. There will not be any alerts if all tests pass successfully. ** We will only alert on failure to reduce noise **
+11. Project env variables should be stored in a `.env` file in the root folder; a template file is included with `.env_template`

 ## Data Quality Checks
 This project includes the following data quality checks:

 1.	`Null Values`: Flags rows with missing or null values.
 2.	`Outliers`: Detects outliers using Z-scores for all numeric columns.
 3.	`Value Range Check`: Flags values outside pre-defined acceptable ranges (e.g., temperature outside -50 to 50 degrees).
 4.	`Duplicate Rows`: Detects any duplicate rows in the dataset.
 5.	`Missing Datetime Intervals`: Detects missing data points for time-series data.

 ## Alerts/ Nofications
 The code includes alerts:
+* If all tests pass, a success message will be logged **only**, but no alerts will be sent.
-* notifications through slack webhooks.
+  * **ERROR** Notifications will be sent through slack webhook.
     * Airflow Variable will have a value for `slack_webhook_url` key
     * NOTE: this is an easier and more simplistic way of setting up Slack notifications, but perhaps not the safest.
 With more time I would implement usage w/`WebClient` from the `Slack SDK`
-* sets up a ticket in ???
-JIRA? '
+  * A Jira Task ticket is set in JIRA though webhooks, as well.
+The following env variables are needed (please see the `.env_template` file for an example)
+    * jira_api_key
+    * jira_url
+    * jira_project_key
+    * jira_id

 ## Installation